Sam: I swear man, you gotta update your cassette tape collection.

 - In The Secret Life of Walter Mitty, Walter daydreams about an episode of Conan featuring him, and leaves the cab because of it.

-- Tommy Boy has the title character in a argument over the radio with another character, until they land on a song by the Carpenters, which they both seem grudgingly fine with.
+- Tommy Boy has the Tommy in a argument over the radio with Richard, until they land on "Superstar" by the Carpenters, which they both try to talk one another into switch away from.
 A Gilligan Cut later, they're singing along, tears streaming down their faces.

 - Played for Laughs in Top Secret!.
 While Nick Rivers and Nigel are fighting inside a truck, they also fight over which station to listen to on the radio.
 Watch it here.